vantangst/Wether-forecast/README.md

 - Able to handle failures like network down, etc.
 - Caching mechanism to prevent the app from generating a bunch of API requests.
 - Manage caching mechanism & lifecycle.
+- Support the disability to read out the text with Talkback.

 ## Next steps

 The application can be enhanced to support

 - Support the disability to scale large text for those who can't see the text clearly.
-- Support the disability to read out the text using VoiceOver controls.

 ## Note